 All medication maintained in the school setting will be kept in a secured area.

-The medical need for the self-managed administration of all medications must be evaluated individually by the health care provider and the school nurse (i.e., asthma inhalers, epinephrine, insulin).
+The medical need for the self-managed administration of all medications must be evaluated individually by the health care provider and the school nurse (i.e., asthma inhalers, epinephrine, insulin, or over-the-counter medication).
 Permission for Self Administration Form must be on file in the nurse's office with directions for such exceptions from the licensed health care provider, as well as written permission from the parent.
+There is a section to be completed on the Medication Permission form for this information.